 - TYPE 40 Travel Capsule (without chameleon circuit).
 Another one that should be easy.
 Pretty much two concentric cylinders.

-- Cybermat larger improved version from The Wheel in Space.
+- Cybermat Specifically an improved version of the one from The Wheel in Space.
 The tiny version that came with the Tomb Cyberman was okay, but I've always has a fondness for the slightly larger version used in The Wheel in Space.
 I've tried to recreate one before, but the head is tricky.
 This is one situation where I wish I had better 3D scanning software because I've got a lovely big one that came with my Product Enterprise Cyberman that just needs to be scaled down by about 50%.

 - Morpho from The Keys of Marinus.
 A brain in a jar with eye stalks.
-I'll probably do this one if I do the Voord so they can be part of a set.
+Pretty easy stuff.

 - Nucleus of the Swarm from The Invisible Enemy.
 I would make this figure in a heartbeat if it wasn't for all the hairy spindly bits.
-There might be ways to pull it off, but it'll take some work.
+I think I might be able to cheat slightly by using cheap fiberoptics for the whiskers/antennae.
 Like the Wirrn and Alpha Centauri, this one will also be a finger puppet.

 - Ice Lord from The Seeds of Death.
-This one has a lot of texturing on the body and armor.
-It would be difficult, but I've always wanted one, so that may make it happen.
+James Lee has made one.
+It could use some additional texturing on the face and body, but I've always wanted one, so expect this figure sooner rather than later.

 - Bellal/Exxilon Native from Death to the Daleks.
 My experiments with trying to reproduce human faces to create a Dominator resulted in something that tragically looked about as good as Bellal's face.
 Slapping on some "sunglass" eyes and giving him a slightly more "piggy" nose should give me something approximating an Exxilon Native appearance.
 Smooth out the face a bit, print it dark red, and slap on a burlap cloak, and I've almost got two figures for the price of one.